Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

    - Database Management System (DBMS): underlying machinery
    - Query Language: common interface
 2. Relational Database: store structured data
+   - each row is a tuple and must be unique
+3. Basic Design goals:
+   - Don't store lists /arrays
+   - Build compound information by referencing other tables
+   - Enable powerful reasoning about data and relationships, cleaner design
+   - Enable DBMS to optimize

 # 2 Relational Database

 ## Terms

-1. Schema: a schema is a set of attributes, which specifies the structure and rules of a table
+1. **Schema**: a schema is a set of attributes (name + type), which specifies the structure and rules of a table
+   - schema doesn't specify any values!
-2. Attribute: a name and a type (column heading)
+2. **Attribute**: a name and a type (column heading)
-3. Instance: the values in a table, which are a set of tuples
+3. **Instance**: the values in a table, which are a set of tuples
-4. Tuple: one row
+4. **Tuple**: one row
-5. Relation: a schema + instance
+5. **Relation (a.k.a. table)**: a schema + instance

+## Keys

-6. Key: a key uniquely identify each tuple
+Keys uniquely identify each tuple.

+1. **Superkey**: a set of fields is a superkey if no two rows have the same values in those fields
-   - :star: a set of fields is a key if:
+2. **Key**: a key is a **minimal** set of fields to uniquely identify rows.
+A set of fields is a key if:
    - it's a superkey
-     - None of its proper subset is a superkey
+   - None of its **proper subset** is a superkey
-7. Superkey: a set of fields is a superkey if no two rows have the same values in those fields
+     - Proper subset: A proper subset of a set A is a subset of A that is not equal to A.
+3. superkey vs. key:
+   - a key must be a superkey
+   - a superkey may not be a key
-8. Primary Key & Candidate Key: If there are more than one keys in a schema, DBA should specify one key as a primary key, then the other keys are candidate keys.
+4. **Primary Key & Candidate Key:** If there are more than one keys in a schema, DBA should specify one key as a primary key, then the other keys are candidate keys.
+   - specify primary key in SQL:`PRIMARY KEY (id)`
+   - specify candidate keys in SQL: `UNIQUE (name)`

-9. **Referential Integrity**: Reference between values should always be valid.
+5. **Referential Integrity**: Reference between values should always be valid.
 (When you delete a record in a table, then the referential to this record are all invalid )

-   > In the context of [relational databases](https://en.wikipedia.org/wiki/Relational_database), it requires that if a value of one attribute (column) of a [relation](https://en.wikipedia.org/wiki/Relation_(database)) (table) references a value of another attribute (either in the same or a different relation), then the referenced value must exist. (from Wikipedia)
+6. **Foreign Key**: a Primary Key in another table
+   - `FOREIGN KEY (sid) REFERENCES students(id) ON UPDATE CASCADE ON DELETE CASCADE`
+   - If the referenced key is deleted, there are three options to do in the referencing table
+     - delete corresponding records
+     - Nullify the foreign key (bad design!)
+     - disallow the change to the referenced table

 ## Using CADE MySQL